Parts of the Brain Coloring Page

 Each of these parts of the brain is made up of different areas that are responsible for different functions.
 For example, the frontal lobe is responsible for things like planning and decision-making, while the temporal lobe is responsible for things like memory and hearing.

-The parietal located at the upper back of the brain is responsible for sensory input like taste, touch and temperature.
+The parietal lobe, located at the upper back of the brain, is responsible for sensory input like taste, touch, and temperature.

-Teach your kids about how powerful and amazing our brain is with these awesome books.
-They will definitely love this topic!
+Teach your kids about the power and amazingness of our brains with these awesome books.
+They will definitely love this topic.

 Big Brain Book: How It Works and All Its QuirksBig Brain Book: How It Works and All Its QuirksMy First Book About the Brain (Dover Children's Science Books)My First Book About the Brain (Dover Children’s Science Books)Neurology for Kids: A Fun Picture Book About the Nervous System for Children (Gift for Kids, Teachers, and Medical Students) (Medical School for Kids)Neurology for Kids: A Fun Picture Book About the Nervous System for Children (Gift for Kids, Teachers, and Medical Students) (Medical School for Kids)Brains!
 Not Just a Zombie SnackBrains!
 Not Just a Zombie SnackYour Fantastic Elastic Brain: A Growth Mindset Book for Kids to Stretch and Shape Their BrainsYour Fantastic Elastic Brain: A Growth Mindset Book for Kids to Stretch and Shape Their BrainsMy Little Brain! - Explaining The Human Brain for KidsMy Little Brain! – Explaining The Human Brain for Kids